 9. Useful apps and websites

-Like many frequent travelers, one of my favorite apps is TripIt.com.
-The site has a free version but their pro version is worth the $49/year if you travel a lot, as they notify you of delays, cancellations, gate changes and other flight details.
+Like many frequent travelers, one of my favorite apps is Flighty but it’s not free.
+TripIt.com has a free version but their pro version is worth the $49/year if you travel a lot, as they notify you of delays, cancellations, gate changes and other flight details.
 In case there are mass cancellations, I don’t wait for an airline to reserve me a hotel room.
 I jump on it as soon as I know I’m spending the night (Hotelnumbers.com).
 My favorite app for last-minute hotel rooms is HotelTonight.
 In case I need to drive somewhere, I load my phone with phone numbers of car rental agencies (CarRentalNumbers.com) or use Uber/Lyft for short drives.

 10. Get help